You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 How to Enrol

-- Download and read the Program Manual (PDF).
-This document contains all the terms and conditions relating to your enrolment at The College of Law.
+- View and read the Policy Index.
+This contains all the terms and conditions relating to your enrolment at The College of Law.

 - Decide on your program and initial subject/s